prometheuxresearch/docs/docs/learn/vadalog/06-data-sources.md

 - `delimiter`: Specifies the character that is used to separate single entries
 - `recordSeparator`: Specifies how the record are seperated
 - `quoteMode`: Defines quoting behavior.
 Possible values are:
-  - `ALL`: Quotes all fields.
+  - `all`: Quotes all fields.
-  - `MINIMAL`: Quotes fields which contain special characters such as a the field delimiter, quote character or any of the characters in the line separator string.
+  - `minimal`: Quotes fields which contain special characters such as a the field delimiter, quote character or any of the characters in the line separator string.
-  - `NON_NUMERIC`: Quotes all non-numeric fields.
+  - `non_numeric`: Quotes all non-numeric fields.
-  - `NONE`: Never quotes fields.
+  - `none`: Never quotes fields.
 - `nullString`: Value can be any string, which replaces null values in the csv file.
 - `selectedColumns`: Value is a list of the form `[c1;…;cn]` to select only the